Alternate Scholarship Resources

 Rotary World Peace Scholar Elektra Gorski '99 is the first Smith alumna to receive the Rotary World Peace Scholarship, which will enable her to complete an M.A. in Public Administration in Tokyo, Japan from 2003-2005.
 She will be representing Rotary District 7620, comprising most of Maryland and Washington, D.C.
 Since the program for the Rotary World Peace Scholars is focused on peace and conflict resolution, Elektra will have some core courses related to those areas, but the flexibility of the program will allow her to take classes in law, religion, business, and culture.
 She will be leaving July 2003 to begin an optional six-week Intensive Japanese Language Program offered at the University.
 Elektra has been with the Peace Corps in the Cape Verde Islands.

 Do you want to study abroad this summer?
 Go to the fair on Tuesday, Feb.
 19, Campus Center 102, 103/104 to learn about exciting summer programs through Smith, Five Colleges, and organizations from around the world.
 The fair will also include funding workshops, at 12:15 p.m.and at 1:15 p.m. in Campus Center 205, to provide information about resources for your summer experiences such as International Experience Grants, Intensive Summer Language Study, and International Praxis.

-- Give evidence of at least two of the following three attributes:
+- Give evidence of the following three attributes:

-- A commitment to the values expressed in the US Constitution and the Bill of Rights.
+- A commitment to responsible citizenship, in accordance with the values expressed in the US Constitution and the Bill of Rights.